borkdude/blog/posts/better-clojure-highlighting.md

 So I'll stick with the CLJS approach for now.
 I tried write raw JS interop as much as possible to not pull in any CLJS functions that might increase the size.

-In the future it might be possible to get smaller builds when CodeMirror 6 supports just highlighting better.
+In the future it might be possible to get smaller builds when CodeMirror 6 gets better support for 'just highlighting'.
 There is a discussion about it [here](https://discuss.codemirror.net/t/only-syntax-highlighting/2635/5)

 To automate building the highlighter code when I re-render this blog, I again